CRMTechnologies/crmtdigital.com/content/insights/data-migration.it-s-not-what-you-do-it-s-the-way-that-you-do-it-crm-technologies.md

 subheading = ""
 tags = []
 testimonial = ""
 title = "Data migration.
-It's not what you do - it's the way that you do it½ | CRM Technologies"
+It's not what you do - it's the way that you do it½ "

 +++
 So, you’ve been on the acquisition trail, you’ve pinpointed a business which offers an ideal strategic fit with your own, their board has accepted your offer, the deal is done and you can now look forward to a seamless integration process which fully synchronises that business and its operational systems with your own – thereby creating a business superpower capable of conquering all in its path, right?
 Well no, not exactly…